khirbat/kubernetes-the-hard-way/README.md

 - create the three Debian VMs on the Raspberry Pi
 - bootstrap and configure the cluster over `ssh`.

 Source the `bash` script `kthw.sh`.
-This allows you to to call its functions directly and incrementally.
+This allows you to call its functions directly and incrementally.

 ```bash
 source kthw.sh